PennyLaneAI/pennylane/doc/introduction/interfaces/numpy.rst

 For example, you may want to pass arguments to a QNode but *not* have PennyLane consider them when computing gradients.

+Currently, all positional arguments provided to the QNode are assumed to be differentiable by default, but this behavior is undergoing deprecation.
+In a future release, only arguments explicitly marked as trainable will be treated as trainable.
+Not explicitly marking arguments currently raises a deprecation warning.

-As a basic rule, **all positional arguments provided to the QNode are assumed to be differentiable by default**.
-To accomplish this, arguments are internally turned into arrays of the PennyLane NumPy module, which have a special flag ``requires_grad`` specifying whether they are trainable or not:
+For now, arguments are internally turned into arrays of the PennyLane NumPy module, which have a special flag ``requires_grad`` specifying whether they are trainable or not:

 >>> from pennylane import numpy as np
->>> np.array([0.1, 0.2])
+>>> np.array([0.1, 0.2], requires_grad=True)
 tensor([0.1, 0.2], requires_grad=True)

 If you would like to provide explicit non-differentiable arguments to the